sibabalwemosia24/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4. Function searches a string for any set of bytes
 5. Fuction locates a substring
 6. fuction prints the chessboard
+7. Fuction print the sum of two digonals of a sqaure matrix of intergers